-One of our customers recently posed this question related to data quality:
+One of our customers recently posed this question related to data quality metrics:

 I would like to set up an OKR for ourselves [the data team] around data availability.
-I’d like to establish a single KPI that would summarize availability, freshness, quality.
+I’d like to establish a single data quality KPI that would summarize availability, freshness, quality.

 What’s the best way to do this?

 I can’t tell you how much joy this request brought me.
-As someone who is obsessed with data availability— yeah, you read that right: instead of sheep, I dream about null values and data freshness these days — this is a dream come true.
+As someone who is obsessed with data quality KPIs— yeah, you read that right: instead of sheep, I dream about null values and data freshness these days — this is a dream come true.

 Why do data quality metrics matter?